Barembach: Geography

 Barembach is located in a valley perpendicular to the Bruche valley some 25 km west by south-west of Illkirch and 30 km north-west of Sélestat at 350 metres above sea level.
 The Barembach Forest covers most of the commune with several summits including Pépinière (666 metres), Barraque des Bœufs (781 metres), Ordon Saxe (690 metres), and Haut de la Brûlée (715 metres).
 Access to the commune is by the D204 road from Grendelbruch in the north-east which passes through the north-eastern corner of the commune and continues to Schirmeck.
 Access to the village is by the D193 which branches off the D204 in the commune.
 The D1420 from Muhlbach-sur-Bruche in the north-east passes along the northern border as it goes south-west to Fouday.

 The Barembach river rises in the south-east of the commune and flows north-west to join the Bruche just north-west of the commune.
 The Bornichon river rises in the south of the commune and flows north to join the Barembach at the village.

 History

+Barembach is the municipality of the Bruche Valley with the earliest recorded mention, dating back to 974 AD, when a document stated that the two churches of Barembach and Grendelbruch were to be annexed by the Abbey of Altorf.
+The abbey’s territory included the right bank of the Bruche from the confluence with the Rothaine.

 Barembach was completely destroyed in 1875 by a violent fire.
 After the reconstruction of the village almost immediately after the disaster, the economy first restarted with livestock and forestry.
 There were also mills and sawmills producing galoshes which later changed to weaving.
 An enterprise was set up by Camille Glaszmann which specialised in Theatrical property.
 The company was sold in 1964 and continued by Mecatherm who extended the buildings.
 Shortly before Liberation the village was the headquarters of Marshal Jean de Lattre de Tassigny and served as a springboard to free the region.
 Barembach previously included part of the commune of Rothau on the north shore of the Rothaine.

 Barembach appears as Barenbach on the 1750 Cassini Map and the same on the 1790 version.

 The name Barembach originated from the German Bach meaning "stream" and Bär meaning "bear".